Thavam: Plot

-The movie begins with Sumathi (Vandana Gupta) and Subramaniam (Arun Vijay), strangers to one another, meeting at a suicide point in Chennai.
-They realize that their goal is the same: suicide.
+The film begins with Sumathi and Subramaniam, strangers to one another, meeting at a suicide point in Chennai.
+They realise that their goal is the same: suicide.
 Both had chosen to end their lives and duly write suicide notes.
-Sumathy's reason for taking the extreme step is her nagging relatives, who are also her guardians.
-They are after her ancestral money.
-Subramaniam is cheated by a friend who promises a job for him in Dubai after taking Rs.
+Sumathy's reason for taking the extreme step is her nagging relatives, who are also her guardians and are after her ancestral money.
+Subramaniam is cheated by a friend who promises him a job in Dubai after taking Rs.
 5 lakh from him.
 Both consume sleeping pills in a bid to end their lives in Subramaniam's room.

-Parallel narration is the comedy track of petty thief Keeripulla (Vadivelu).

-However, Subramaniam and Sumathi are rescued by the house owner Mani (Janakaraj).
+However, Subramaniam and Sumathi are rescued by the house owner Mani.
 Life takes a turn, and Subramaniam lands a good job, while Sumathy's relatives take her home.
 Subramaniam's marriage is settled with a girl of his mother's choice, and Sumathy's marriage is fixed with her maternal uncle.
 Both flee the respective marriage halls independently.
 How they reunite forms the crux.

 Cast

+Production

+The film was shot at Kovalam, Arjun Garden, Pankajam theater, AVM Studio, Reddiar Bungalow and T R Garden and two of its songs were picturised at Chalakudi and Pollachi.

 Soundtrack

 The soundtrack was composed by D. Imman.
+The audio launch was held on 13 September 2007 at Taj Coromandal Hotel, Chennai.

 Critical reception

-Indiaglitz called it "breezy love story for youngsters."
-Behindwoods wrote "As the sequences right from the start to the finish tread on an expected path, it is difficult to get involved with the film.
-There is no depth in story, screenplay and narration is weak and pathetic."
-Rediff wrote "Debutant Sakthi Paramesh directs the proceedings as if he doesn't give a damn.
+Nandhu Sundaram of Rediff.com wrote, "Debutant Sakthi Paramesh directs the proceedings as if he doesn't give a damn.
 Lesser pleasure the audiences take home, the merrier.
 Nearly every known film device -- plot, logic and good dialogue -- is thrown to the winds as actors and technicians recklessly go through the mere motions of making a movie."
+Chithra of Kalki praised acting of cast, music, Vadivelu's humour, cinematography, fights, dialogues and stated the director who managed to extract good acting from cast has completely failed in the screenplay.
+She said the director had bored us with weak, predictable scenes and uninteresting incidents and concluded saying despite having good plot, good artists, this Thavam (penance) ceases halfway due to not taking efforts.